Skip to main content

 TCB's editorial workflow can be visualized in four stages: Recruitment, Review, Layout, and Release.
 Click the links in the columns below for further details.

 The EiC is responsible for ensuring that all content is received by the submission deadlines.
 Most content comes regularly from the same suppliers.
-Only "Testimony" usually has to be actively solicited.

 - The EiC compiles content for "Professional Development Opportunities".

 The EiC is responsible for evaluating all submissions, working with contributors to ensure they are of acceptable quality, and sending accepted submissions to production.

 - The EiC receives email notification of a new submission.

 - The EiC logs into OJS, navigates to the Submissions panel, and opens the submission by clicking the author's name and submission title.

 - If the submission is to be accepted, the EiC clicks, in sequence: Accept and Skip Review, Do Not Send an Email Notification, Next: Select Files for Copyediting, and Record Editorial Decision.
 This advances the submission to OMP's Copyediting stage.

 - Copyediting occurs as required by the submission:

 - If only minor changes are required, the EiC makes these at her or his own discretion and uploads the revised file.